massix/cv/main.typ

 )

 #resume-item[
-  - #text([Member of the virtual Cloud team, a team made up of only passionate developers willing to spend some of their spare time working on modern cloud technologies, developing proofs of concept, we were able to develop a Docker interceptor in Python to implement an RBAC system on top of Docker Swarm, making it possible to host different applications on the same cluster, with segregation of responsibilities.])
+  - #text([Member of the *virtual Cloud team*, a team made up of only passionate developers willing to spend some of their spare time working on *modern cloud technologies*, developing proofs of concept.
+Development of a Docker interceptor in Python to implement a RBAC system on top of Docker Swarm, to host different applications on the same cluster, with segregation of responsibilities.])
-  - #text([Single handedly deployed a primitive FaaS solution for an internal project using Docker, spawning on-demand containers based on incoming REST APIs intercepted by a Java/Spring backend.])
+  - #text([Single handedly deployed a *primitive FaaS solution* for an internal project using Docker, spawning on-demand containers based on incoming REST APIs intercepted by a Java/Spring backend.])
-  - #text([Took part in the very first steps of the migration from Docker Swarm to Kubernetes.])
+  - #text([Took part in the very first steps of the migration from Docker Swarm to *Kubernetes*.])
-  - #text([Introduced Elasticsearch as an alternative to an internal indexing solution for the #link("https://lemoteur.fr")[lemoteur search engine].])
+  - #text([Introduced *Elasticsearch* as an alternative to an internal indexing solution for the #link("https://lemoteur.fr")[lemoteur search engine].])
   - #text([Migration of part of KE (Knowledge Engine) from C98 to C++11.])
 ]